The Cathie Marsh Institute (CMI) has nine research groups that address the Institute's theme of social and political inequality.

 Ethnicity, Religion and Migration

-This research group brings together a range of interests in these fields, incorporating work from political science, sociology, demography/human geography and social statistics.
+Bringing together a range of interests, incorporating work from political science, sociology, demography/human geography and social statistics.

-The Lifelong Health & Well-being research group amalgamates previous CCSR research groups and works closely with allied CMIST-based research projects.
+The Lifelong Health & Well-being research group amalgamates previous CCSR research groups and works closely with allied CMI-based research projects.

 The Social Mobility and Labour Markets Group aims to promote research on social mobility and labour.